Edge Developer Platform

 Namespace

 A namespace is the basic unit of data isolation in Edgeone Pages KV.
-Each namespace can be regarded as an independent database, and the data between different namespaces do not interfere with each other.
+Each namespace can be regarded as an independent database, and data between namespaces does not interfere with one another.
 An account can create 10 namespaces.

 Key-Value Pair

-A Key-Value pair is a structure for users to store data, where each data item consists of two parts: a Key and a Value.
-The Key is a unique identifier that identifies the user Value, and the Value is the data associated with the Key.
+A Key-Value pair is a structure for data storage.
+Each data item consists of two parts: a Key and a Value.
+The Key is a unique identifier for user identification, and the Value is the associated data.

 Variable Name

-The variable name is the runtime environment variable name defined when binding a project and a namespace.
-Before using the namespace data, it is required to bind the namespace and the Edgeone Pages Project first.
-The binding relationship between the namespace and the project is many-to-many, and different runtime environment variable names are used to distinguish usage during binding.
+The variable name is the runtime environment variable name defined when binding the project and namespace.
+Before using namespace data, you must first bind the namespace to the Edgeone Pages Project.
+The binding relationship between namespace and project is many-to-many.
+During binding, different runtime environment variable names are used to distinguish usage.

 Quick Start